 A FRESH PERSPECTIVE

-Destiny 2 first impressions verdict
+Destiny 2 initial verdict

 After sitting down with the first mission of the game’s single-player, so far, Destiny 2 is shaping up to be fast, fun and cinematic shooter.
 Immediate, reactive, and ear-rattling, each blast is rewarding, from trigger-pull to enemy-stopping impact.

 More than traditional guns though, it was our Warlock's super that got our attention.
 His aforementioned fire-sword not only inflicted an impressive amount of damage, but was accompanied by enough slick particle effects to suggest Destiny 2 will prove a huge graphical step up from its predecessor.
 While Bungie has promised more open environments and new multiplayer modes, unfortunately, we haven’t been able to see how they play yet.